airincoin/mnchecker/README.md

 To operate, the script relies on the following pieces of information, which can be specified on the command line as well as configuation variables in the script itself:

 - Name, handle or symbol of the currency you're checking a masternode of.
 This is determined by the explorer in question (explorerz.top at the time of this writing, which means you'll use the subdomain used by that service for that particular currency).
 The command line parameter for this is "--currency-handle".
-The default value for this is "vivo".
+The default value for this is "airin".

 - The location of the "cli" and the "d" (daemon) binary of the masternode wallet.
-This is specified by the "--currency-bin-cli" (default value: "vivo-cli") and "--currency-bin-daemon"  (default value: "vivod") command line parameter specifically.
+This is specified by the "--currency-bin-cli" (default value: "airin-cli") and "--currency-bin-daemon"  (default value: "airind") command line parameter specifically.

 - The datadir of the masternode, where all the blockchain and wallet data is stored.
-This defaults to the directory ".vivocore" in the home directory of the user you're running the script as.
+This defaults to the directory ".airincore" in the home directory of the user you're running the script as.
 If you're running Linux **and** you're using "sudo", be mindful that the HOME variable might not be set to what you'd intiutively expect, and you might want to set it specifically (e.g. HOME=/home/c0inr0ckz0r478 sudo -u c0inrockz0r478 mnchecker ).
 Note: That's just something I've encountered in the past in general, I have not tested that scenario with this script (yet)).

 - Not strictly required, but it might be useful for those with rather heavily customized setups.
 If not specified, the wallet will be used without specifying a configuration file, which will cause the wallet to default to its own default file location.
 The script's parameter for this is: "--currency-conf".